tensorflow/community/rfcs/20201201-cpp-gradients.md

 ## Design Overview

 The gradients infrastructure will be built on top of the abstract interfaces for op execution which provide a backend agnostic way of tracing and executing ops.
-We provide APIs for authoring `GradientFunctions` and registering them into a `GradientRegistry` for name based lookup.
+We provide APIs for authoring `GradientFunction`s and registering them into a `GradientRegistry` for name based lookup.
 We provide a gradient `Tape` API that is close to python’s tf.GradientTape and shares most of the implementation with the existing tape.

 ## Detailed Design